AOEpeople/aoe_technology_radar/radar/2017-11-01/chatbot.md

 For better understanding see this Video: https://www.youtube.com/watch?v=IYJjrvXSbnM

-On Facebook, for example, already exist more than 100.000 ChatsBots, these little programs will shape the expactations of our customers in the future more and more.
+On Facebook, for example, already exist more than 100.000 ChatsBots, these little programs will shape the expectations of our customers in the future more and more.

 Furthermore: Because mobile is the new „normal“, and you look on the usage and browsing behavior of these devices, it’s